Kallmann syndrome

 Kallmann syndrome (KS) is a genetic disorder that prevents a person from starting or fully completing puberty.
-Kallmann syndrome is a form of a group of conditions termed hypogonadotropic hypogonadism.
+Kallmann syndrome is one of a group of conditions termed hypogonadotropic hypogonadism.
 To distinguish it from other forms of hypogonadotropic hypogonadism, Kallmann syndrome has the additional symptom of a total lack of sense of smell (anosmia) or a reduced sense of smell.
-If left untreated, people will have poorly defined secondary sexual characteristics, show signs of hypogonadism, almost invariably are infertile and are at increased risk of developing osteoporosis.
+If left untreated, people will have poorly defined secondary sexual characteristics, show signs of hypogonadism, almost invariably be infertile and at increased risk of developing osteoporosis.
 A range of other physical symptoms affecting the face, hands and skeletal system can also occur.

+Cause

-The underlying cause is a failure in the correct production or activity of gonadotropin-releasing hormone by the hypothalamus.
-This results in low levels of the sex hormones testosterone in males or oestrogen and progesterone in females.
+The underlying cause is the defective migration of gonadotropin-releasing hormone expressing neurons (GNRH neurons) from the olfactory placode to the hypothalamus, leading to congenital GNRH deficiency.
+This leads to olfactory problems such as anosmia, optic defects like color blindness, and hypothalamic deficiencies associated with low levels of LH, affecting the sex hormone testosterone in males or estrogen and progesterone in females.
 Diagnosis normally occurs during teenage years when puberty fails to start.

-Lifelong treatment for both sexes is normally required.
-Hormone replacement therapy (HRT) is the major form of treatment with the aim to replace the missing testosterone or oestrogen and progesterone.
-Specialised fertility treatments are also available.
+Kallmann syndrome is caused by mutations in several genes involved in the development of the hypothalamus and olfactory bulbs, including KAL1, FGFR1, FGF8, PROKR2, and PROK2.
+These mutations disrupt the migration of GnRH-producing neurons from the olfactory placode to the hypothalamus during embryonic development.